abhishekarya1/Hash-Define-myNotes/content/spring-boot/reactive.md

 weight = 15
 +++

-**Declarative** way of programming modern services, deals with **data streams** and **propagation of change** (_event-driven_).
+**Declarative** programming paradigm for building modern responsive services, deals with **data streams** and **propagation of change** (_event-driven_).

-Not neccessarily async, but its a core feature; reacting to a change doesn't require async nature of processing, but the way modern reactive system acheive performance is using async processing.
+Not neccessarily async (_non-blocking_), but its a core feature; reacting to a change doesn't require async nature of processing, but the way modern reactive system acheive performance is using async processing.

 Outline of reactive systems is in [_Reactive Manifesto_](https://www.reactivemanifesto.org/).